Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 - Instructions: Follow the dye package instructions carefully.
 This typically involves dissolving dye in hot water.

-- –Temperature: Heat the dye bath to the recommended temperature for your fabric type, but be cautious not to exceed temperatures that could damage the sequins.
+- Temperature: Heat the dye bath to the recommended temperature for your fabric type.
+For polyester, maintain 140-200°F (60-93°C).
+For silk, keep below 185°F (85°C) to prevent damage.
+Do not exceed temperatures that damage sequins (above 140°F / 60°C for plastic sequins).

 Step 5: Dyeing Process